Porsche Panamera hybrid range, MPG, CO2 & charging

 Figures for the Porsche Panamera hybrid are impressive, but how close you come to achieving them will depend on your driving style

 |Fuel economy||CO2 emissions||Electric range||Wallbox charge time|

-Failing to keep the battery topped up, either from a home charger overnight or from public chargers while out and about, will result in fuel economy figures more akin to the standard V6 and V8-engined petrol Panameras, however – so it's vital that owners do this to make the most of their cars.
+Failing to keep the battery topped up, either from a home charger overnight or from public chargers while out and about, will result in fuel-economy figures more akin to the standard V6 and V8-engined petrol Panameras, however – so it's vital that owners do this to make the most of their cars.

 Porsche Panamera hybrid range, MPG & CO2 emissions